jbuhacoff/manifest-js/README.md

 created with the same `<name>` and it will store the same list of repositories but with the new branch name for each one.
 If `<name>` starts with `+`, the new manifest name will also be prepended with the current manifest name.

+If the `--update` option is specified, the current manifest file will be updated to reflect the new branch name in each repository.

+If neither option is specified, the workspace will have the new branches checked out but the current manifest will NOT be modified.

 ## Checkout